 "At least wait to taste the food before hugging me!"

 "You would be reheating fast food I would not care, honey!
 I'm so proud of our sweet…"

 "Thanks, but I still had to take some money in your wallet for the groceries, Dad.
 Would you mind leaving a little bit here so I can, at least, purchase the day's meal?"

 "Of course!
 We were just so…"

 "Busy?
 Yeah, I saw that.
 I put so much effort in getting your room ready first and you still haven't slept in it!"

 The following weeks were much less tiring for Chihiro.
-She had to clean a lot of dirty baths at the Bath House in the Spirit World, but not a whole house and not alone!
-None the less, she managed.
+She had to clean up a lot of dirty baths at the Bath House in the Spirit World, but not a whole house and not alone!
+Nonetheless, she managed.
 She was proud of that.
-The thing was: nobody's home long enough to dirty it.
+The good thing was: nobody's home long enough to dirty it!
 Her mom was right, she was alone most of the time.

 The clubs at school didn't interest her.
 All the other kids seemed to think she was weird.
-The story that she was gone a whole year and was now back without telling where she was from was enough to get them suspicious.
+The story ran that she was gone for a whole year and was now back without telling where she was gone.
+It was enough to get them suspicious.
 Same thing with the teachers.
-They all expected her to tell them she was an alien or some sort of top secret government project.
+They all expected her to tell them she was an alien or some sort of top-secret government project.
 The things adults can watch on TV…